thin-edge/thin-edge.io/docs/src/references/plugin-api.md

 * An optional version string can be provided.
   * This version string is meaningful only to the plugin and is transmitted unchanged from the cloud to the plugin.
-* The command uninstall the requested module and possibly any dependencies that are no more required.
+* The command uninstalls the requested module and possibly any dependencies that are no more required.
   * If a version is provided, only the module of that version is removed.
     This is in-practice useful only for a package manager that is able to install concurrent versions of a module.
   * After a successful sequence `prepare; remove foo; finalize` the module `foo` must no more be reported by the `list` command.